captainzero93/hl2dm-GunGame/README.md

 Progress through weapons by eliminating other players.
 Each kill advances you to the next weapon.
 The first player to get a kill with the final weapon wins!

+I have also included mods to clear the maps of weapons and grenades and provide infinite ammo.
 ## Weapon Progression

 1. SMG1